What is the future of Indian investment in Afghanistan? | DW | 13.10.2021

 Mukhopadhaya said working with the Taliban could prove to be difficult.

-"For instance, extending humanitarian aid through the Taliban is a complicated affair," he told DW.
+"For instance, extending humanitarian aid through the Taliban is a complicated affair," he said.

-Pande believes it is crucial that India continues to deliver humanitarian assistance to Afghanistan, but not through the Taliban.
+Pande said it was crucial that India continue to deliver humanitarian assistance to Afghanistan, but not through the Taliban.

-New Delhi is still skeptical of the Taliban, with Pande saying that the Taliban's backing of the hijackers of an Indian Airlines flight in 1999 still lingers in the memory of most Indians.
+New Delhi is still skeptical of the Taliban.
+Pande said the Taliban's backing of the hijackers of an Indian Airlines flight in 1999 still lingered in the memory of most Indians.

 Mishra is of the view that India has lost its leverage on Afghanistan after the US withdrawal from the country and the Taliban's swift capture of Kabul on August 15.

-The experts say India now must "wait and watch" to see how the Taliban's new regime deals with regional neighbors.
+The experts say India now must wait to see how the Taliban's new regime deals with regional neighbors.
 Until then, Indian investments in Afghanistan will be in a state of limbo.